-Linda Joy has been a therapist in Berkeley, California for thirty years, following her belief that deep patterns can be healed and changed.
-She learned about changing these patterns through her own inner work and writing her memoir Don’t Call Me Mother: Breaking the Chain of Mother Daughter Abandonment which received the Gold Medal Award from BAIPA, the Bay Area Independent Publishing Association.
-Linda received her Master’s degree in Creative Writing at Mills College, and has taught Marriage and Family Therapy at JFK University and Argosy University in the Bay Area.
-Linda’s early life was immersed in music, the piano and the cello, and she earned her B.S. in Music Education from the University of Illinois.
+She received her Master’s degree in Creative Writing at Mills College, and has taught Marriage and Family Therapy at JFK University and Argosy University in the S. F. Bay Area.
+Linda’s early life was immersed in music, piano and cello, and she earned her B.S. in Music Education from the University of Illinois.
 Her love of art–etching, painting, and collage led to second B.A. in Art from the University of California, Berkeley.

-Linda is co-president of the Women’s National Book Association–San Francisco branch, and past-president of The California Writers Club, Marin branch, and has served on the board of Story Circle Network.
+Prize-winning nonfiction and poetry by Linda has been published in various literary journals.
+Linda has been co-president of the Women’s National Book Association, San Francisco branch, and past-president of The California Writers Club, Marin branch, and has served on the board of Story Circle Network.

 Testimonials